55 Super Facts About the Super Bowl

 4. Phil Simms was paid a lot of money to say he was celebrating his Super Bowl win by "going to Disney World."

 Phil Simms was paid $75,000 to shout "I'm going to Disney World” on the field moments after his Giants won Super Bowl XXI.
 Disney also paid Denver’s John Elway the same amount of money to yell the same thing—just in case his team won.

-The Pittsburgh Steelers hold the record for most Super Bowl wins, having captured six Vince Lombardi Trophies.
-The San Francisco 49ers, Dallas Cowboys, and New England Patriots have each won five.
+The Pittsburgh Steelers and the New England Patriots are tied for the record for most Super Bowl wins, having captured six Vince Lombardi Trophies apiece.
+The San Francisco 49ers and Dallas Cowboys have each won five.

 Which team has lost the most?
-That would be the Denver Broncos, who’ve dropped five Super Bowl matchups.
+That would be a tie between the Denver Broncos and the New England Patriots, who've each dropped five Super Bowl matchups.

 A 2014 Change.org petition to "Have Weird Al Yankovic Headline the Super Bowl XLIX Halftime Show" received more than 100,000 signatures.